PlasmaPy/PlasmaPy/README.md

 ## Installation

-If you have [installed Python], you can install PlasmaPy from [pip] via:
+If you have [installed Python], you can install PlasmaPy with [pip] by
+running:
 ```Shell
 pip install plasmapy
 ```
+from the [command line].
 On some systems, it may be necessary to use `pip3` instead of `pip`.

 If you have [installed Conda], then you can also install PlasmaPy by
 running: